thekiritos/eltex_mes/docs/nikitamishagin.eltex_mes.mes_vlans_module.rst

 Synopsis
 --------
-- This module provides declarative management of VLANs on Cisco IOS network devices.
+- This module provides declarative management of VLANs on Eltex MES network devices.